Read summarized version with:

 - 2022: The ISSB was launched to unify global ESG standards.

-To Whom Does ESG Reporting Apply?
+To Whom Do ESG Reporting Apply?

 Sector also matters.
 Some industries (financial services, oil and gas, manufacturing, heavy industry, consumer goods) naturally face more scrutiny than others due to the size or nature of their environmental and social impacts.
 If your company operates in any of these sectors, you’re more likely to face mandatory ESG disclosures or high stakeholder expectations.